Synaptic pruning: Potential role in schizophrenia

-Microglia have been implicated in synaptic pruning, as they have roles in both the immune response as macrophages as well as in neuronal upkeep and synaptic plasticity in the CNS during fetal development, early postnatal development, and adolescence, in which they engulf unneeded or redundant synapses via phagocytosis. ' Microglial synapse engulfment and uptake has been specifically observed to be upregulated in the isolated synaptosomes of male patients with schizophrenia compared to healthy controls, suggesting upregulated microglia-induced synaptic pruning in these individuals.
+Microglia have been implicated in synaptic pruning, as they have roles in both the immune response as macrophages as well as in neuronal upkeep and synaptic plasticity in the CNS during fetal development, early postnatal development, and adolescence, in which they engulf unneeded or redundant synapses via phagocytosis.
+Microglial synapse engulfment and uptake has been specifically observed to be upregulated in the isolated synaptosomes of male patients with schizophrenia compared to healthy controls, suggesting upregulated microglia-induced synaptic pruning in these individuals.
 Microglia-mediated synaptic pruning has also been observed to be upregulated during late adolescence and early adulthood, which could also account for the age of onset for schizophrenia often being reported around this time in development (late teens to early 20s for men, and mid-to-late 20s for women) The drug minocycline, a semisynthetic brain-penetrant tetracycline antibiotic, has been found to somewhat reverse these changes made to patient synaptosomes by downregulating synaptic pruning.

 Genes in the Complement Component 4 (C4) locus of the major histocompatibility complex (MHC), which encode for complement factors, have also been tied to schizophrenia risk through gene linkage studies.
 The fact that some of these complement factors are involved in signaling during synaptic pruning also seems to suggest that schizophrenia risk may be linked to synaptic pruning.
-Specifically, complement factors C1q and C3 have been found to have a role in microglia-mediated synaptic pruning. ' Carriers of C4 risk variants have also been found to be tied to this kind of synapse overpruning in microglia.
-The proposed mechanism for this interaction is increased complement factor C3 deposition onto synaptosomes as a consequence of increased C4A expression in these risk variant carriers.
+Specifically, complement factors C1q and C3 have been found to have a role in microglia-mediated synaptic pruning.
+Carriers of C4 risk variants have also been found to be tied to this kind of synapse overpruning in microglia.
+Experimental studies in mice have shown that microglia, the resident immune cells of the central nervous system, actively engulf synaptic material during normal postnatal development and are required for the elimination of excess synapses.
+Disrupting microglial function in these models leads to abnormal numbers of synapses and altered circuit maturation.
+In autism spectrum disorder, postmortem analyses and animal models suggest that reduced synaptic pruning may contribute to atypical brain connectivity.
+Children and mice with autism-associated mutations can show increased numbers of dendritic spines, the tiny protrusions that receive most excitatory synapses, along with impaired elimination of these spines during development; these changes have been linked to hyperactivation of the mTOR pathway and defective autophagy in neurons.